ibm-cloud-docs/openshift/rovs-overview.md

 :   OVN-Kubernetes CNI with MTU 8900 (OVN) and 9000 (worker nodes).

 Storage
 :   OpenShift Data Foundation (ODF) with local NVME storage or VPC File Storage (one option must be selected during cluster creation).
+VPC File Storage support is available as a beta feature.

 Licensing
 :   OpenShift Virtualization Engine (OVE) license.